 Command Prompt

 The following is basic guide and tutorial to the command prompt.
 Windows and Linux are explained.
-Mac OS is not covered explicitly but it will be very similar to Linux.
-If you're on a Mac, assume the Linux instructions will work and if they don't, use Google to find and tweak the command to make it work on Mac.
+Mac OS is not covered explicitly, but it will be very similar to Linux.
+If you're on a Mac, assume the Linux instructions will work and if they don't, use Google to find and tweak the command for Mac.

 Official class videos...